Harry-Zhang121/ESP-32_T-display/README.md

 # ESP-32_T-display
-A personal project build around Lilygo T-display-S3.
+A personal project build around Lilygo T-display-S3 which turn your esp32-s3 into an 2FA authenticator.

 ## How to build
 1. Install PlatformIO on your code editer.